readthedocs/tutorial-template/docs/source/functions/NuggetKriging.md

 # `NuggetKriging`

-Create a `NuggetKriging` Object using libKriging

 ## Description

-Create an object with S3 class `"NuggetKriging"` using the libKriging library.
+Create an object `"NuggetKriging"` using the libKriging library.